11 Microsoft Access Alternatives for 2025

 Therefore, we can reasonably conclude that the best replacement for Access will vary from one company to the next.

-In fact, there are actually a couple of different approaches we could take to picking an alternative.
-On the one hand, we could go for a straight, like-for-like swap - by choosing a tool from another vendor that basically does the same thing as Access.
+Therefore, there are actually a couple of different approaches we could take to picking an alternative.
+On the one hand, we could aim for a straight, like-for-like swap - by choosing a tool from another vendor that basically does the same thing as Access.

 Or, we might opt for a solution that addresses the same underlying pain points, but differs in terms of the approach to solving these problems - and therefore the specific functionality on offer.